zbbeaird89/google-search/README.md

 # google-search
-A mock up of the Google search results page.
+This is a project that is part of the curriculum at [The Odin Project](http://www.theodinproject.com/web-development-101/html-css)